Tag: Purpose

 What is mediumship?

-The basic definition of a mediumship is, communication between a living and dead person through a person or medium who has developed the ability to attune to the frequency of a place called the spirit world and an individual soul.
+Mediumship is the communication between a living and dead person through a person or medium who has developed the ability to attune to the frequency of a place called the spirit world and an individual soul.
 Spiritualists believe the spirit world is the place a soul goes after their life on earth.

 Belief in psychic ability is nothing new and widely accepted and picking up information from another person or incarnate souls energy fields.
 Researchers have been exploring mediumship and communication with the dead or discarnate souls and continue work with mediums and large spiritualist organisations.